 Guide to Music Schools in the East

-The key lies in finding a music school that fits the musician's skills, commitment, and passion.
+- The key lies in finding a music school that fits the musician's skills, commitment, and passion.
 Every major university has a music program, but the colleges on the following pages represent some of the best music programs in the East.
-Turn the page to get started, or use the quick links below.

 Eastman, Tisch & More